Pagespeed explained: How to measure and improve website load time

 Caching plays a central role in reducing loading times.
 There are different types of caching:

-- Browser Caching: Stores resources locally in the user's browser, so they do not need to be reloaded on subsequent visits.
+- Browser caching: Stores resources locally in the user's browser so they do not have to be reloaded on subsequent visits.

-- Server Caching: Stores frequently requested data on the server to shorten server response time.
+- Server caching: Stores frequently requested data on the server to reduce server response time.

-- Content Delivery Network (CDN): Distributes content across multiple geographically dispersed servers to reduce loading time by delivering content from the nearest server to the user.
+- Content Delivery Network (CDN): Distributes content across multiple geographically dispersed servers to reduce loading times by delivering content from the server closest to the user.

-Network speed and stability can significantly impact pagespeed.
-Users with slow internet connections or high latency may experience longer loading times.
-Utilising CDNs and optimising resource sizes can help minimise these effects.
+Network speed and stability can significantly affect page speed.
+Users with slow internet connections or high latency experience longer loading times.
+Using CDNs and optimising resource sizes can help minimise these effects.

-Third-party resources, such as external scripts, widgets, or advertisements, can extend loading times as they require additional HTTP requests and are not always optimised.
-It is important to monitor these resources and only integrate necessary third-party content.
+Third-party resources, such as external scripts, widgets or advertising, can increase loading times because they require additional HTTP requests and are not always optimised.
+These resources should be monitored and only necessary third-party content integrated.

-Browsers render web pages by processing HTML, CSS, and JavaScript.
-Resources that block rendering (render-blocking), such as unoptimised scripts or stylesheets, can prolong loading times.
-Asynchronising scripts and prioritising important resources can reduce render time.
+Browsers render web pages by processing HTML, CSS and JavaScript.
+Resources that block rendering (render-blocking), such as unoptimised scripts or stylesheets, can increase loading times.
+By loading scripts asynchronously and prioritising critical resources, render time can be reduced.

-Measuring a website's loading time is an essential step in evaluating its performance and deriving optimisation measures.
-Various tools and methods are available to conduct a detailed analysis of pagespeed:
+Measuring a website's loading time is an essential step to assess its performance and to derive optimisation measures.
+Various tools and methods are available to perform a detailed analysis of page speed:

 Google PageSpeed Insights

-Google PageSpeed Insights is a free tool from Google that analyses a website's performance for both mobile devices and desktop browsers.
+Google PageSpeed Insights is a free tool from Google that analyses the performance of a website for both mobile devices and desktop browsers.

 Features:

-- Rate the loading speed on a scale of 0 to 100
+- Rates the loading speed on a scale from 0 to 100

 GTmetrix

-GTmetrix is a comprehensive tool for analysing website performance, providing detailed reports and improvement suggestions.
+GTmetrix is a comprehensive tool for analysing website performance, providing detailed reports and suggestions for improvement.

 Features: